 The standard for beverages on any weight loss or health lifestyle seems to be consistent across the board:

-- dry red wine daily: 6 oz for women and 6-12 oz for men, consumed with meals
+- Dry red wine daily: 6 ounces for women and 6-12 ounces for men, consumed with meals.

 Pesco Mediterranean Dinner Recipes